Pyroxenium/Basalt/docs/objects/Basalt.md

 remember you need the basalt.lua file on your computer!

-Now you are able to call all these functions:
+Now you are able to use the following functions:

 ## basalt.createFrame
-Create a frame without a parent
+Create a base-frame (main frame)
 #### Parameters:
 1. `string` name